Types of student accommodation

 Students who have spent their first year in halls will often have established a network of friends and will have a good idea of who they might like to share with after their first year.
 However, problems may still arise.

 Common problems include housemates not paying their share of the rent or bills, being too noisy, or not doing their share of the household tasks.
-The NUS has advice about the day-to-day practicalities of living in shared accommodation, including choosing your housemates, respecting each other’s privacy, and basic house rules.
+The Citizen Advice website has information about the day-to-day practicalities of living in shared accommodation, including choosing your housemates, respecting each other’s privacy, and basic house rules.

 Students also need to be aware of the legal implications of a house share, for example, who pays for what, whether you’re in a joint tenancy, and what happens if a tenant leaves.
 Jointly signed rent and utility agreements can prevent one or more flatmates being left with the responsibility for tenants debt.